delocalizer/streammd/README.md

 |1.00E+09 |1.00E-08 |4.4634GB   |
 |1.00E+09 |1.00E-09 |5.0213GB   |

-For calculating `n`, multiply the number of read pairs in the input by 3 because for each template 3 items are stored: 2 x read ends and 1 x template ends.

-For example; 60x human WGS 2x150bp paired-end sequencing ~> 6e8 templates ~> n = 1.8e9
+As a guide, 60x human WGS 2x150bp paired-end sequencing consists of n &#8776; 6.00E+08 templates.

 ### Handling outputs

-When using the default number of consumer processes `streammd` writes outputs to STDOUT extremely rapidly.
-In a pipeline this can mean anything downstream will become a bottleneck if it can't consume the inputs fast enough — for example, if you want to write the outputs to bam format using `samtools view` you should use 8 or more compression threads for optimal speed:
+When using the default settings `streammd` writes outputs to STDOUT extremely rapidly.
+In a pipeline this can mean anything downstream will become a bottleneck if it can't process its inputs fast enough — for example, if you want to write the outputs to bam format using `samtools view` you should use 8 or more compression threads for optimal speed:

 ```bash
 samtools view -h some.bam|streammd|samtools view -h -@8 -o some.MD.bam